solrevdev/instagram-basic-display/readme.md

     _logger = logger;
 }

-// code is passed by instagram, state is whatever you passed in _api.Authorize sent back to you public async Task<IActionResult> OnGetAsync(string code, string state) {
+// code is passed by Instagram, the state is whatever you passed in _api.Authorize sent back to you public async Task<IActionResult> OnGetAsync(string code, string state) {
     // this returns an access token that will last for 1 hour - short-lived access token var response = await _api.AuthenticateAsync(code, state).ConfigureAwait(false);